-- a) Stop engine and remove key.

-- b) Tilt seat up.

-- c) Lubricate switch actuator rod with spray type lubricant or light oil.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate switch actuator rod with spray type lubricant or light oil.

-- 5.1.17 Lubricate brake handle pivot:
+5.1.17 Lubricate brake handle pivot:

-- a) Stop engine and remove key.

-- b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.

-- 5.1.18 Lubricate brake rod bushings:
+5.1.18 Lubricate brake rod bushings:

-- a) Stop engine and remove key.

-- b) Tilt seat up.

-- c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
 One shaft is located under the console.
 The other is below and behind the seat.